CarvellScott/python_intensifies/README.md

 ## Changelog
+    0.0.3 - 0.0.4:
+        * If you're reading this, you can now install this via pypi.
     0.0.2 - 0.0.3:
         * Re-added the FPS parameter I forgot to document removing.
 Initially it was because Pillow is limited in framerates it can animate, but turns out it's very useful for reducing filesize of emojis.
     0.0.1 - 0.0.2: